das-aiya/webcomic.js/README.md

 Just create a new markdown (.md) file in data!
 It works in a manner anologous to pages.

 ## Adding additional page metadata
 Page metadata is currently stored in .yaml files in the "data" folder.
-`
+Here's an example:

 	name: So it begins.
 	date: 23-March-2015
 	tags:
 	 - office
 	 - wednesday
 	 - elliot
 	 - jason

-`

 ## Is that it?

 Here's the current todo list for more features:

-- add page description with markdown support
-- add an upload/download/modify api
+- finish the upload/download/modify api
-- re-release as a Node.js module!
 - create a frontend for adding/deleting/rearranging/describing comic pages

 Webcomic.js is currently under early-stage, pre-alpha development.
 While theoretically functional for production use, it's not to be considered fully realized or feature-complete.
 So hold your horses, okay?